tyh666/News-Recommendation-MIND/README.md

-# A Repo for Benchmarking News Recommendation on MIND
+# A Repo for Efficient News Recommendation on MIND